aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/axes/primary-and-second-axis/_index.md

 ---
-title: Primary and Second Axis with JavaScript via C++
+title: Primary and Secondary Axis with JavaScript via C++
 description: Learn how to understand and work with primary and secondary axes in Aspose.Cells for JavaScript via C++.
 Our guide will help you understand the differences between primary and secondary axes, and how to configure and use them effectively in your charts.
 keywords: Aspose.Cells for JavaScript via C++, primary axes, secondary axes, understanding, differences, configuration, usage.
 type: docs